 Most of it involves the roads, which we’ve already established are not 100% safe.

-Cairo’s tram system dates back to 1896 and is a pretty cool way to get around.
+Cairo’s tram system dates back to 1896 and is a pretty cool way to get around to all the best places in Cairo.
 Alexandria‘s tramway is even older!
 It dates back to 1863 (the first in Africa) and is one of the only tram systems in the world to feature double-deck trams!
 Again, when it’s rush hour, you might want to seek an alternative to either of these.

 The national rail system is outdated and not kept in the best condition.
-There has actually been some big rail crashes in recent years.
+There has actually been some big rail crashes in Egypt in recent years.
 Unless you’re a train enthusiast, you probably won’t want to be using these.
-The best route, if you’re super keen or up for an adventure, is between Cairo and Alexandria.
-Safety is still not up to par, unfortunately.
+The best route, if you’re super keen or up for an adventure, is between Cairo and Alexandria but safety is still not up to par, unfortunately.

 In terms of buses, there are lots of options.
 Let’s have a look at some: